 Computer Science (CDT) PhD

-Further details about the programme can be found here.
+Further details can be found on the CDT programme webpages.

 PhD study through the Centre for Doctoral Training has benefits both in terms of the value-added activities offered as part of the programme, but also as a result of the unique student experience on offer.